Donrwalsh/Shop/scripts/notes.md

 For context, I initially wanted to run mongoDB through docker, but the mac I'm using for this is not able to run docker because it's so old.
 That's why I went the local route for prototyping.
+(Mac is also too old to use Compass, ffs)

 I had previously installed mongoDB on this mac, so I'm going to use it to test out these scripts that I'm creating.